-We demonstrate our implementations by calculating phonons and \gls{epc} for the high-$T_{\rm c}$ superconductor MgB$_2$, an intensively studied material.
-In the left panel of~\cref{fig:eph-coupling-strength}, we show the phonon dispersion as obtained with \gls{dfpt} and the mode-resolved coupling strength $\lambda_{\phmode\qq}$.
-Mainly the $E_{2g}$ modes along the $\BZpoint{\Gamma}$-$\BZpoint{A}$ line show a strong coupling strength, which results in a clear peak between \SIrange{60}{70}{\milli\eV} in the Eliashberg function, which does not appear in the phonon \gls{dos}.
+We demonstrate our implementation by calculating phonons and \gls{epc} for the high-$T_{\rm c}$ superconductor MgB$_2$.
+In the top panels of~\cref{fig:eph-coupling-strength}, we show the phonon dispersion as obtained with \gls{dfpt} and the mode-resolved coupling strength $\lambda_{\phmode\qq}$.
+Mainly the $E_{2g}$ modes along the $\BZpoint{\Gamma}$-$\BZpoint{A}$ line show a strong coupling strength, which results in a clear peak between 60 and 70 meV in the Eliashberg function, which does not appear in the phonon \gls{dos}.
 The cumulative coupling strength

-reaches a maximum value of ${\lambda = 0.63}$.
-The right panel of~\cref{fig:eph-coupling-strength} shows the electron dispersion with the band-resolved coupling strength $\lambda_{n\kk}$ as well as the electron \gls{dos}, and the integrated energy-dependent \gls{epc} strength $\lambda(\eigval)$.
+reaches a maximum value of ${\lambda^{\rm cum} = 0.63}$.
+The bottom panels of~\cref{fig:eph-coupling-strength} shows the electron dispersion with the band-resolved coupling strength $\lambda_{n\kk}$ as well as the electron \gls{dos}, and the integrated energy-dependent \gls{epc} strength $\lambda(\eigval)$.
 At the Fermi level, its value is $0.63$, the same as obtained from the Eliashberg function.
 The band-resolved coupling strength near the Fermi level shows that the mass-enhancement parameter for the $\sigma$-bonding bands reaches values between $0.8$ and $1.1$, \ie more than twice as big as the values between $0.3$ and $0.4$ for the $\pi$-bonding bands.
-All these findings are consistent previously published results~\cite{Choi2003}.
+All these findings are consistent with previously published results~\cite{Choi2003}.